DoAlso/spring-cloud-eureka/README.md

 # spring-cloud-eureka
-This project is a example for springcould that register into eureka
+This project is a example for springcould that register on eureka